 Of course, make sure that your SD card is mounted and in working order.
 If not, you can format it and give it another try.
-Just don’t forget to back up your files prior to erasing the contents of the external storage.
+Just don’t forget to back up your files before erasing the contents of the external storage.

 Solution 6 – Update the firmware

 We already mentioned the discrepancy between Chrome and the OS.
-In order to avoid issues with both pre-installed apps (most Google apps come pre-installed) or third-party apps, we suggest keeping your system up to date.
+To avoid issues with both pre-installed apps (most Google apps come pre-installed) or third-party apps, we suggest keeping your system up to date.

 So, make sure to download and install Android updates, if available.
 That should address the issue with the Chrome needs storage access error.